takuto-NA/step-standards-explained/docs/getting-started.md

 ## 1. What is STEP?
 (Implementer's Perspective)

+### History & Background

+- **Who created it**: Developed by **ISO TC 184/SC 4** (Industrial data).
+- **Historical context**: Development started in **1984** as a successor to IGES (Initial Graphics Exchange Specification), aiming to overcome its limitations in data consistency and completeness.
+- **Why it was created**: To provide a single, vendor-neutral, and computer-interpretable international standard that covers the entire life cycle of a product, from design to manufacturing and disposal.
+The first version was published in **1994**.

 ### Core Mental Model

 Before diving into the syntax, it is helpful to understand the relationship between the file structure and the data objects.